The Reasons You Might Need A Toothache

-- Severe tooth pain.
+- Severe toothache.

-- Pain that worsens with pressure or chewing.
+- Pain aggravated by pressure or chewing.

-- Jaw pain or stiffness.
+- Jaw discomfort or restricted movement.

-- Swollen gums around the tooth or teeth.
+- Swelling in the gums surrounding the problematic tooth or teeth.

 The Removal Process